horvatha/choir_music_data/README.md

 ## TODO

-- Done: Adding nationality to Renaissance
-- Merge Renaissance and Renaissance table (fetched from http tables)
-- Creating the Medieval csv
+- Creating the Medieval csv - maybe from html
 - Fetching the missing articles from Wikipedia
   (see save_articles_from_xml.py and investigate_wikipedia_pages.py)
 - Sanity checking